How to Fix a Squeaky Door

 Try a Quick Spray Lubrication First

 Use silicone spray rather than standard WD-40.
-Regular WD-40 is a solvent, not a long-term lubricant — it works initially but dries out within weeks and the squeak returns.
+Regular WD-40 is a water displacer and short-term penetrant, not a lasting lubricant โ its light oils evaporate within days, the squeak returns, and the leftover residue can attract dirt.
 Silicone spray lasts 6-12 months.

 Tighten All Hinge Screws